sscovil/gulp-ng-lang2js/README.md

 ...and you're good to go!

-All of the partial files for the language you specified in `gulp.src()` (`**/en.json` in this example) have been added to `$translationCache`, so your app will not suffer from the FOUC issue and your modular directory structure can remain in tact.
+All of the partial files for the language you specified in `gulp.src()` have been added to `$translationCache`, so your app will not suffer from the FOUC issue and your modular directory structure can remain in tact.

 ## Bonus Gulp Recipe: Configurable Languages

-Want to make your gulp task include one or more languages that can be specified at runtime?
+Want to make your gulp task include one or more languages that can be specified at build time?
 Try this:

 ```javascript
 gulp.task('build-translation-cache', buildTranslationCache);